Sign Up

 1. Communication: In spoken or written language, clarity means expressing ideas or thoughts in a straightforward and unambiguous manner.
 When a message is clear, the intended meaning is readily apparent to the audience.

-2. Thoughts and Ideas: Clarity of thought involves having a organised and coherent understanding of concepts or issues.
+2. Thoughts and Ideas: Clarity of thought involves having an organised and coherent understanding of concepts or issues.
 It means being able to articulate ideas without confusion or contradictions.

-3. Vision and Perception: In the context of vision or visual perception, clarity refers to sharpness and precision of the image.
+3. Vision and Perception: In the context of vision or visual perception, clarity refers to the sharpness and precision of an image.
 A clear image is free from blurriness or distortion.

-4. Decision Making: Clarity in decision making involves having a clear understanding of the available options, potential outcomes, and the criteria used to make the decision.
+4. Decision Making: Clarity in decision-making involves clearly understanding the available options, potential outcomes, and the criteria used to make the decision.

 5. Transparency: Clarity can also pertain to transparency in business practices, governance, or communication.
 When organisations are transparent, they provide clear and open information about their operations, policies, and intentions.